 We do not share, sell, rent, or trade User Personal Information with third parties for commercial purposes.

-We do share certain aggregated, non-personally identifying information with others about how our users, collectively, use AWS Newbie Tips.
+We do share certain aggregated, non-personally identifying information with others about how our users, collectively, use AWS Newbie Tips Community.
 For example, we may share information pertaining to the popularity of different programming languages for advertising partners.

-We do host first-party advertising on AWS Newbie Tips.
-We do not run any code from advertisers and all ad images are hosted on managed AWS Newbie Tips servers.
+We do host first-party advertising on AWS Newbie Tips Community.
+We do not run any code from advertisers and all ad images are hosted on managed AWS Newbie Tips Community servers.
 For more details, see our section on Advertising Details.